Household expenditure on communications is falling

 Source: Source: BCR estimates from the Household Income and Labour Dynamics in Australia (HILDA) Survey.

 While communications spending has fallen as a share of the household budget (see previous chart), the amount spent by households on communications has grown for most of the past decade, in real terms.
-In the September quarter, it increased by 2.7 per cent in real terms compared with 0.4 per cent for all household consumption expenditure.
+In the December quarter, both communications spending and overall household consumption expenditure grew by 0.9 per cent.

 The composition of service technologies has changed